The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

+TopicGPT produces numerous topics that, while generally relevant, are often overly granular, duplicated, or out of scope \cite{pham2024topicgpt}.
+In our preliminary experiments, the automated refinement provided by TopicGPT did not reliably merge semantically equivalent topics.
+For this reason, we followed a TopicGPT-like approach but used manual effort instead of LLMs to ensure a reliable final topic list (\tcircled{4} in~\Cref{fig:overview}).
+Since topic frequencies follow a power-law distribution, we retained the most frequent topics until they covered 80\% of all attributions, discarding the rest.
+This reduced the topic list from 3,573 to 153.

+Next, we applied an iterative manual refinement similar to TopicGPT’s merging step.
+In each iteration, topic pairs above a cosine similarity threshold were evaluated: one author decided whether to merge them based on semantic overlap and whether to assign them to an existing or new topic, while a second author reviewed the decisions and flagged disagreements.
+Both authors then resolved discrepancies through discussion.
+After six iterations, no further merges were identified, reducing the topic list from 153 to 105.

-Finally, following the approaches used in previous studies \cite{asmussen2019smart,jacobi2018quantitative}, we manually inspected the topics to identify those relevant to our study.
+Finally, following prior work~\cite{asmussen2019smart,jacobi2018quantitative}, we manually inspected the topics to identify those relevant to our study.
 A topic was considered relevant if it is related to the challenges, frustrations, issues, or drawbacks associated with using Ansible.
 We considered only topics that were specific enough to provide meaningful information about a post.
-For example, this led us to remove the topic \emph{Task Execution} with description \emph{``Issues related to the execution of tasks in Ansible, including conditions and dependencies for task execution.''}.
-In addition, we refined topic names and descriptions.
-A topic name was considered improved if it more effectively represented its description, while a description was considered improved if it maintained its core ideas while increasing generality, eliminating unnecessary details, or using a clearer and more concise language.
-Finally, if we identified any additional pairs of topics that met our merging criteria but were not initially detected during the merging process, we merged them accordingly.
+We also refined topic names and descriptions for clarity and generality and merged any remaining topic pairs that met our criteria, but were not identified earlier.

-An author reviewed each topic, determining whether it should be removed, renamed, or modified.
-Subsequently, a second author independently reviewed the proposed changes, documenting any disagreements or ambiguous cases requiring further discussion.
-After this independent review, both authors met to resolve discrepancies and reach a consensus.
-This process resulted in the final list of topics composed of 87 topics (\tcircled{5} in~\Cref{fig:overview}).
+An author reviewed each topic to decide whether it should be removed or modified, while a second author independently reviewed the changes and flagged disagreements.
+Both authors then resolved the discrepancies through discussion, resulting in a final list of 87 topics (\tcircled{5} in~\Cref{fig:overview}; see Supplemental Materials for the full list).